MrPrimate/ddb-adventure-muncher/docs/guide.md

 1. If using Windows, try right-clicking and Run As Administrator.
 On some setups, this appears to be needed.
 2. Try clearing the downloaded files `File -> Remove downloaded files`, a download may have become corrupted.
+3. Get the log file!
+It is cleared everytime the app is opened, and can be found by going to Help -> Log file location.
+4. If you can't identify the problem, please reach out on Discord in the [#adventure-muncher](https://discord.gg/ZZjxEBkqSH) channel.

+#### Old method:

-3. Try running from the command line:
+Try running from the command line:

 * Windows users: right-click on the application icon on the desktop
 * There should be a field called "Target" copy all of the text in there. in mine it's `C:\Users\jack\AppData\Local\Programs\ddb-adventure-muncher\ddb-adventure-muncher.exe`